CloudCoinConsortium/POSJS_2/README.md

-# POS_JS_2
+# POSJS_2
 Second version of Point of Service for the new coin

-In order to use POS JS library you need to instantiate POSJS2 Object The widget is opened by the show() method of the object
+In order to use POSJS_2 library you need to instantiate POSJS2 Object The widget is opened by the show() method of the object

 Example: